lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-This dissertation enters into an ongoing conversation on how to understand late 18thC literature as a whole, resisting [narratives of the history of the novel as a teleological path to realism and resisting narratives of the history of Romanticism that replicate myths of individual genius.]
-It thus seeks to follow in the footsteps of, for example, Michael Gamer, by paying careful attention to the interdependence of generic forms.
-[On a methodological level, this dissertation also enters into theoretical gestures toward “surface reading” as undertaken by Sharon Marcus, Stephen Best, Heather Love, and Cannon Schmitt, as part of a broader attempt to move away from paranoid modes of criticism, as discussed by Eve Sedgwick and Rita Felski.] [“Distant reading” as per Franco Moretti is thus used as one possible means of achieving meaningful surface reading and rich description; as particular computational approaches are developed in response to iterative prototyping, they are likely to contribute novel computational techniques to the field of the digital humanities, but these are not a primary/motivating concern..]
+This dissertation enters into an ongoing shift in how to understand late eighteenth-century literature as a whole.
+It resists, both, the history of the novel as a teleological path to realism, and the history of Romanticism centred on the poets’ own myth-making.
+It thus seeks to follow in the footsteps of, for example, Michael Gamer, by paying careful attention to the interdependence of generic forms, while casting a much broader net.
+On a methodological level, this dissertation also enters into theoretical gestures toward “surface reading” or “literal reading” as undertaken by Sharon Marcus, Heather Love, and Stephen Best, as part of a broader attempt to move away from paranoid modes of criticism, as discussed by Eve Sedgwick and Rita Felski.
+“Distant reading” as per Franco Moretti is thus used as one possible means of achieving meaningful surface reading and rich description.
+The particular computational approaches developed through the research process are likely to contribute novel computational techniques to the field of the digital humanities, but these techniques are not the primary motivating concern.